-We cordially invite your students and coaches to join us in Dublin from 8-13 March 2024 to compete in the International Forensics Association's 34th Annual International Speech and Debate Tournament.
+We cordially invite your students and coaches to join us in Athens on March 8-12, 2026, to compete in the International Forensics Association's 36th Annual International Speech and Debate Tournament.

-The tournament will be conducted in English and consist of team debates in National Parliamentary Debate Association and British Parliamentary format; individual debates in International Public Debate Association format; five interpretation of literature events, four platform speaking events, two limited preparation speaking events, two online events, and a nuance event designed to honor our host nation.
-All competition rounds will be hosted at the Hyatt Centric in Dublin.
+The tournament will be conducted in English and consist of team debates in National Parliamentary Debate Association and British Parliamentary format; individual debates in International Public Debate Association format; five interpretation of literature events, four platform speaking events, two limited preparation speaking events, and a nuance event designed to honor our host nation.
+All competition rounds will be hosted at the Wyndham Athens Residence.

-We know that the cost of airfare is often the reason programs are unable to attend, but we hope that by identifying the dates at an early juncture, keeping our fees low, and securing an affordable hotel contract (€220 for double occupancy) will help your program participate.
+We know that the cost of airfare is often the reason programs are unable to attend, but we hope that identifying the dates at an early juncture, keeping our fees low, and securing an affordable hotel contract (€150 for double occupancy/€130 single occupancy) will help your program participate.

-Should you have any questions regarding the registration process, please consult the instructions attached or contact one of our officers directly.
-We look forward to the prospect of seeing your team in Ireland for the experience of a lifetime!
+Should you have any questions regarding the registration process, please consult the instructions attached or contact our Tournament Director, Dr. Bryan Malinis, about tournament-related issues or our Treasurer, Prof. Sarah Hinkle, about financial questions.
+We look forward to the prospect of seeing your team in Greece for the experience of a lifetime!